jameswniu/extraction/README.md

 Get City given address in JSON object.py

-Get zip from USPS API.py

-Use API to fill in ICD code description and update database.py

 Display only relevant fields in JSON.py

 Extract and format data from customer raw input.py

+Use other table to fill in ICD code description and update database for records.py

 Generate CSV from database and convert Linux win line endings.py

+Get zip from USPS API.py